prysmex/ember-eui/docs/installation.md

 ```

 We use `ember-svg-jar` to create SVGs as TOC (Template only components) with the `hbs` strategy.
-For fingerprinting and such, `ember-svg-jar#add-bundle-flag` exposes an `svg-jar` service, with a `resolveAsset` callback, so you can implement your own resolver, you could use for example [ember-cli-resolve-assset](https://github.com/buschtoens/ember-cli-resolve-asset).
+For fingerprinting and such, `ember-svg-jar#add-bundle-flag` exposes an `svg-jar` service, with a `resolveAsset` callback/hook, so you can implement your own resolver, you could use for example [ember-cli-resolve-assset](https://github.com/buschtoens/ember-cli-resolve-asset).

 ```javascript
 import EmberSvgJarService from 'ember-svg-jar/services/svg-jar';